kristinetuazon/kristinetuazon/README.md

 - 👋 Hi, I’m @kristinetuazon
-- 👀 I’m interested in coffee, journaling and photography!
+- 👀 I’m interested in coffee, journaling, photography and coding!
 - 🌱 I’m currently learning JavaScript, HTML, CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - kristine.jane.tuazon@gmail.com or drop a message in my instagram account https://www.instagram.com/kristinetuazon.